 Just practicing, practicing and some more practicing.
 Finally got this ‘dithering’ down and discovered a nice way to draw a group of trees (or a forest).
 Suggestions are welcome as I’m trying to improve my pixelart! ^^

-cactuskanna-deactivated20130607 asked: I haven't used gamemaker since 5th grade.
+cactuskanna-deactivated20130607 said: I haven't used gamemaker since 5th grade.
 Any tips for someone just starting to make their first game? (i'm assuming you use gamemaker because I find your posts through that tag. i'd be open to using a diff program though!)

 Indeed I use Game Maker.
 GM8 PRO, it is a really underated program because you can actually do great things with it.